jamiemccrindle/lambda-router/DESIGN.md

 ### Blue / Green

 * Deploy new lambda function with new name / version
-* Update routing to point to new version...
+* Update routing to point to new version.